aasensio/neural_chemistry/README.md

 ## Installation

+It should be enough to do:

+    pip install neural_chemistry

+and all requirements should be installed.

+### Dependencies
-This repository makes use of PyTorch and other Python packages.
+In case it fails, note that this repository makes use of PyTorch and other Python packages.
 You can have them installed in your system, but we recommend to follow these instructions to have a working environment with everything needed for running the code.